JetBrains/kotlin-web-site/pages/docs/tutorials/native/interop-with-c.md

     cinterop -def libcurl.def -o build/c_interop/libcurl

 The output should be a Kotlin compiled library (extension `.klib`).
-We're also instructing `cinterop` to output the contents to the folder `build/c_interop/libcurl` which we'll later use as input by `konanc`.
+We're also instructing `cinterop` to output the contents to the folder `build/c_interop/libcurl` which we'll later use as input by `kotlinc-native`.
 It's important this folder is created beforehand as `cinterop` needs an existing folder.
 The *c_interop* is a convention that is followed for libraries that are for interop.